 What’s a Volunteer Organiser?

 We train a handful of our most committed volunteers to become Volunteer Organisers: they take on extra responsibility and run their own social clubs, without South London Cares’ staff present.
-This plays a big part in tackling isolation and loneliness: reaching new areas, supporting older neghbours we’ve not yet met, and adding more variety to our programme of events.
-In return, our Volunteer Organisers have the opportunity to form deeper relationships with their older neigbours and fellow volunteers, and we give them all of the training, tools and support they need to run activities they’re really proud of.
+This plays a big part in tackling isolation and loneliness: reaching new areas, supporting older neighbours we’ve not yet met, and adding more variety to our programme of events.
+In return, our Volunteer Organisers have the opportunity to form deeper relationships with their older neighbours and fellow volunteers, and we give them all of the training, tools and support they need to run activities they’re really proud of.

 I have skills to offer at a social club!
 Who should I contact?

 Whether you’re a yoga teacher, musician, photographer, jive expert or craft extraordinaire, we’d love to hear from you if you have skills you’d like to share at a social club.
 Our volunteers’ skills and generosity help us to keep our programme diverse.
-Get in touch with Charlie ([email protected]) if you’d like to lead a session.
+Get in touch with Olivia ([email protected]) if you’d like to lead a session.

 If you have any other questions about social clubs, we’d love to hear from you: get in touch.